hedgehogqa/haskell-hedgehog/STYLE_GUIDE.md

   deriving Show
 ```

-# Long type signatures are displayed on newlines
+# Long type signatures are displayed on newlines.

 Avoid: